Diversity, Equity & Inclusion

 Efforts Toward the Support of a Healthy Work-Life Balance (Fujitsu)

-- Number of Employees Utilizing Pregnancy and/or Childcare Policies, and Reinstatement/Retention Rates of Employees on Parental Leave
+- Number of Employees Utilizing Childcare and/or Nursing Care Policies, and Reinstatement/Retention Rates of Employees after Childcare and/or Nursing Care Leave (Fujitsu)

-Reinstatement/Retention Rates After Parental/Long-Term Care Leave (FY2021: Fujitsu)
+Reinstatement/Retention Rates After Childcare Leave/Nursing Care Leave (FY2022: Fujitsu)

 |Reinstatement Rate||Retention Rate|